PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![General view of my locations data last month](/images/stats/2018/mar/location-general.png "General view of my locations data last month")](/images/stats/2018/mar/location-general.png "") .
 [![General view of my locations data this month](/images/stats/2018/apr/location-general.png "General view of my locations data this month")](/images/stats/2018/apr/location-general.png "")

 And again, One new country according to Google.
-It's quite unstable to rely on their country count but I think they got it right now.
+It's quite unstable to rely on their country count, but I think they got it right now.
 The number of cities did not increase for some reason. 🤷‍♂

 As expected the amount of time commuting increased a lot this month (due to the travel I mentioned above):